lemmingDev/ESP32-BLE-Gamepad/README.md

  * This example turns the ESP32 into a Bluetooth LE gamepad that presses buttons and moves axis
  *
  * Possible buttons are:
- * BUTTON_1 through to BUTTON_64
+ * BUTTON_1 through to BUTTON_16
+ * (16 buttons supported by default.
+Library can be configured to support up to 128)
  *
  * Possible DPAD/HAT switch position values are:
  * DPAD_CENTERED, DPAD_UP, DPAD_UP_RIGHT, DPAD_RIGHT, DPAD_DOWN_RIGHT, DPAD_DOWN, DPAD_DOWN_LEFT, DPAD_LEFT, DPAD_UP_LEFT
  * (or HAT_CENTERED, HAT_UP etc)
  *
- * bleGamepad.setAxes takes the following int16_t parameters for the Left/Right Thumb X/Y, uint16_t for the Left/Right Triggers plus slider1 and slider2, and hat switch position as above:
+ * bleGamepad.setAxes takes the following int16_t parameters for the Left/Right Thumb X/Y, Left/Right Triggers plus slider1 and slider2, and hat switch position as above:
- * (Left Thumb X, Left Thumb Y, Right Thumb X, Right Thumb Y, Left Trigger, Right Trigger, Hat switch positions (hat1, hat2, hat3, hat4));
+ * (Left Thumb X, Left Thumb Y, Right Thumb X, Right Thumb Y, Left Trigger, Right Trigger, Hat switch position ^ (1 hat switch (dpad) supported by default.
+Library can be configured to support up to 4) *
+ * Library can also be configured to support up to 5 simulation controls (can be set with setSimulationControls)
+ * (rudder, throttle, accelerator, brake, steering), but they are not enabled by default.
  */

 #include <BleGamepad.h>